 This degree combines the study of linguistics with German, to explore how language works and what it does.

-At each Stage, you spend two thirds of your time studying linguistics, concentrating on the structure, history, and sociological aspects of the English language.
+At each Stage, you spend two thirds of your time studying linguistics, concentrating on the structure, history and social aspects of English and language in general.

 An exciting element of this degree is a year abroad in Stage 3, working or studying in a German-speaking country, developing your language confidence and experiencing another culture.